 Lodging

-The farm is a great place for students and teachers alike to learn and grow, and to build community.
+The farm is a great place for students and teachers alike to learn and grow.
 With a balance of participation and observation, you are sure to see your class shine.

 You must be logged in to post a comment.